-Significant risk Risk relates to Reason for risk identification Audit team's assessment Planned audit procedures Valuation of the pension fund net liability Chief Constable (& Group) The Chief Constable's net pension liability, made up of both the Local Government Pension Scheme (LGPS) and Police Pension Scheme (PPS), as reflected in its balance sheet, represents a significant estimate in the financial statements.
+Significant risk Reason for risk identification Audit team's assessment Planned audit procedures Valuation of pension fund net liability The Authority's net pension liability, made up of both the Local Government Pension Scheme (LGPS) and Fire Fighter's Pension Scheme (FFPS), as reflected in its balance sheet, represents a significant estimate in the financial statements.
 The methods applied in the calculation of the IAS 19 estimates are routine and commonly applied by all actuarial firms in line with the requirements set out in the Code of practice for local government accounting (the applicable financial reporting framework).
-The net pension liability is considered a significant estimate due to the size of the numbers involved (£1.055 billion at 31 March 2024) and sensitivity of the estimate to changes in the key assumptions.
+The net pension liability is considered a significant estimate due to the size of the numbers involved (£245.9m as at 31 March 2024) and sensitivity of the estimate to changes in the key assumptions.
 A small change in the key assumptions (discount rate, inflation rate, salary increase and life expectancy) can have a significant impact on the estimated IAS 19 liability.
-With regard to these assumptions, we have therefore identified the valuation of the net asset / liability as a significant risk. we will: update our understanding of the processes and controls put in place by management to ensure that the pension fund net liability is not materially misstated and evaluate the design of the associated controls; evaluate the instructions issued by management to their management experts (the actuaries for the LGPS and PPS) for this estimate and the scope of the actuaries' work; assess the competence, capabilities and objectivity of the actuaries who carried out the pension fund valuations; assess the accuracy and completeness of the information provided to the actuaries to estimate the liabilities; test the consistency of the pension fund asset and liability and disclosures in the notes to the core financial statements with the actuarial reports from the actuaries; undertake procedures to confirm the reasonableness of the actuarial assumptions made by reviewing the report of the consulting actuary (as auditor's expert) and performing any additional procedures suggested within the report; and obtain assurances from the auditor of the Northamptonshire Pension Fund as to the controls surrounding the validity and accuracy of membership data, contributions data and benefits data sent to the actuary, and the fund assets valuation in the pension fund's financial statements.
+We have therefore identified the valuation of the liability related to defined benefit pension schemes as a significant risk, which is one of the most significant assessed risks of material misstatement.
+We will: update our understanding of the processes and controls put in place by management to ensure that the Authority's pension fund net liability is not materially misstated and evaluate the design of associated controls; evaluate the instructions issues by management to their management experts (the actuaries for the LGPS and FFPS) for the estimate and the scope of the actuaries' work; assess the competence, capabilities and objectivity of the actuaries who carried out the Authority's pension fund valuations; assess the accuracy and completeness of the information provided by the Authority to the actuaries to estimate the liabilities; test the consistency of the pension fund assets and liabilities and disclosures in the notes to the core financial statements with the actuarial reports from the actuaries; undertake procedures to confirm the reasonableness of the actuarial assumptions made by reviewing the report of the consulting actuary (as auditor's expert) and performing any additional procedures suggested within the report; and obtain assurances from the auditor of the Northamptonshire Pension Fund as to the controls surrounding the validity and accuracy of membership data, contributions data and benefits data sent to the actuary, and the fund asset valuation in the pension fund's financial statements.